Crate Architecture

 jacquard-olsrv2 | OLSRv2-private HELLO state, symmetric-neighbor and two-hop reachability tables, deterministic MPR state, TC topology tuples, shortest-path derivation, and active next-hop forwarding records. |

-jacquard-router | Canonical route identity, materialization inputs, leases, handle issuance, top-level route-health publication, and multi-engine orchestration state. |
+jacquard-router | Canonical route identity, materialization inputs, leases, handle issuance, top-level route-health publication, delivery objective compatibility, and multi-engine orchestration state. |

 jacquard-mem-node-profile | In-memory node capability and node-state modeling only.
 No routing semantics. |

-jacquard-mem-link-profile | In-memory link capability, carrier, retention, and runtime-effect adapter state only.
+jacquard-mem-link-profile | In-memory link capability, carrier, retention, route-visible delivery-support fixtures, and runtime-effect adapter state only.
 No canonical routing truth. |

 jacquard-reference-client | Narrow host-side bridge composition of profile implementations, bridge-owned drivers, router, and one or more in-tree engine instances for tests and examples.
 Observational with respect to canonical route truth, but owner of ingress queueing and round advancement in the reference harness. |

-jacquard-simulator | Replay artifacts, scenario traces, post-run analysis.
+jacquard-simulator | Replay artifacts, scenario traces, post-run analysis, and model-lane orchestration over engine-owned planner, reducer, and restore surfaces.
 No canonical route truth during a live run. |

 A host-owned policy engine above the router may own cross-engine migration policy and substrate selection.